 The finance and accounting industry is witness to regular ebbs and flows within the talent pool.
 Part of the regular business cycle, the market forces of supply and demand eventually correct the gaps.
 A key enabler of these employment market forces is the recruitment consulting industry and, of late, this sector has been facing its own skill shortages.

 Tip of the spear

-Financial recruiters act as intermediaries, bringing together talented professionals, both employees and potential employers.
-For an employee, long-term success depends not only on finding a suitable job position, but on securing the right fit where one’s full potential can be realised.
-A skilled recruiter can therefore provide added value by ensuring the best match between the vacant role and potential candidate.
+Financial recruiters act as intermediaries, bringing together talented professionals, both employees, and potential employers.
+For an employee, the long-term success depends not only on finding a suitable job position but on securing the right fit where one’s full potential can be realised.
+A skilled recruiter can, therefore, provide added value by ensuring the best match between the vacant role and potential candidate.

 Recruitment professionals are generally viewed as “tip of the spear” in the broader HR function.
 They are at the front line and their efforts have a direct impact on the suitability and fit of the recruited employee to a function or role.
 Trickling down and across the layers of the organisation, this can have a huge impact on performance, employee satisfaction and staff turnover levels.